ietf-ippm/meeting-materials/README.md

-This repository contains materials for meetings of the [Internet Engineering Task Force](https://www.ietf.org) (IETF) [IP Performance Measurement](https://datatracker.ietf.org/wg/ippm) (IPPM) working group, in separate directories for each
+This repository contains materials for meetings of the [Internet Engineering Task Force](https://www.ietf.org) (IETF) [IP Performance Measurement](https://datatracker.ietf.org/wg/ippm) (IPPM) working group, in separate directories for each meeting.

 Not all materials are available in this repository; this provides a location to organize agendas and chair slides, as well as to allow